 The Binomial Distribution

 The binomial probability distribution is closely related to Binomial Expansion.
 It gives the probability distribution of a random variable X that is subject to a number of trials.
-Each trial has a probability of success or failure.
+Each trial is independent (probabilities do not change from trial to trial) has a probability of success or failure.
 For example, the number of times a head comes up when a coin is tossed repeatedly is a binomial random variable.
 Each coin toss is a trial and probability of success is the probability of tossing heads.